KishoreKaushal/my-first-game-in-godot/README.md

 Implement the `_on_button_up()` function which is already attached to the signal `button_up` for `RetryButton` as it was made by duplication.

+Create a new input map called `pause`.

+> GDScript Tips:
+> Within a script to call a setter functions there are 2 ways:
+>
+> 1. directly call setter function
+> 2. use self.var_name

+Once the pause script has been coded, it's time to add this on the level scenes.
+Also, make sure that `UserInterface` scene `Pause` property is set to `process`.
+This is necessary because when we set scene tree to pause every child node is paused in `Inherit` mode, so no process happens, which will even stop responding to the clicks on pause menu buttons.